 There will be no more room for the paging file to work correctly and for other temporary files to be created.

-If the speed of the operating system is slow, programs will be slow to run and the startup time of Windows will be greatly increased.
+If the operating system’s speed is slow, programs will run slowly, and the startup time of Windows 10 will significantly speed up.

-There is a very useful free program that shows you graphically as to what is using most space.
-It’s called WinDirStat, you can download it here.
+A beneficial free program shows you graphically what is using the most space.
+It’s called WinDirStat.

-Start with the largest items taking up space and work your way down.
+Start with the essential items taking up space and work your way down.
 It’s the easiest way to free up space quickly and with accuracy.

 4. Uninstall unused software

-By uninstalling unnecessary programs, you will not only free up hard drive space but if any of these programs run on startup, they won’t be present on startup once they are uninstalled.
+Uninstalling unnecessary programs will free up hard drive space, but if any programs run on startup, they won’t be present on startup once uninstalled.

 5. Check the pagefile size

 Your page file is vital for your operating system to run efficiently.
-Making sure that it’s set for Windows to manage it is probably the best setting you can have it set to.
+Making sure that it’s set for Windows 10 to manage is probably the best setting you can have it set to.

-We show you in our article on adjusting the page file for the best speed.
+We show you how to do it in our article on adjusting the page file for the best speed.

-Your paging file uses hard drive space for temporary operating system and software functions that would otherwise overuse RAM.
-So having an incorrect size set, can cause serious slowdowns as a result.
+Your paging file uses hard drive space for temporary operating systems and software functions that would otherwise overuse RAM.
+So having an incorrect size set can cause severe slowdowns as a result.

-Your power settings can keep your CPU running optimally and ready for action at any time.
+Your power settings can keep your CPU running optimally and ready for action anytime.

 You can start by adjusting your computer’s power management to the best performance profile and compare it with other profiles to examine the change in performance.

-Having a good trade-off between performance and power usage is especially ideal for portable computers using a battery.
+A good trade-off between performance and power usage is ideal for portable computers using a battery.

 7. If you are not using an app right now, shut it down

-Did you know that you are losing an approximate of $3,019 every year due to slow technology?
-And you thought the only cost of your sloth-like computer was just the aggravation it caused you!
+Did you know that you are losing approximately $3,019 every year due to slow technology?
+And you thought the only cost of your sloth-like computer was the aggravation it caused you!

 One of the most common reasons why a computer may begin to lag is because of running multiple unnecessary applications.

-These are the apps that you are not using at the moment, but still, they are up and running on your computer.
-These apps use up your RAM and can slow down your computer significantly.
+You are not using these apps at the moment, but they are still up and running on your computer.
+Unfortunately, these apps use up your RAM and can slow down your computer significantly.

 8. Check up on the integrity of your operating system